ragibkl/adblock-dns-server/README.md

 ### Running the server with default config

 1. cd into the `default` folder.
-Run the start script.
+Run the start script
 The server may take a few minutes to spin up.

     ```shell
     cd EXAMPLES/default